Karimchmtz/leetcode/README.md

-# Leetcode_Solutions
+# LEETCODE

-- Git Repo To Track My Progress In Leetcode Questions
+## Languages In Use:
+	1. Java
+	2. Python
+	3. JavaScript